 What You Need to Know About Sexual Harassment, You Learned in Kindergarten

 I have been an attorney for more than 30 years in Hawai‘i and Silicon Valley, specializing in sexual harassment.
-I wrote a chapter about it in my book for Prentice Hall, and authored articles for national magazines and the Honolulu Advertiser.
+I wrote a chapter about it in my book for Prentice Hall, and authored articles for newspapers and national magazines.

 I represented women harassed by men, and men harassed by women.
 I once represented a woman who, after we filed, admitted she made up the claim, so I dropped that case.
 But from that I learned some women lie.
 I’ve represented men who were accused of harassment.
 Some of them admitted they were guilty, and some denied it but I believed they were guilty.
 So I learned some men lie.
 Other men who were accused, I believed were innocent.